Last Updated on March 7, 2026 by George Pavlopoulos

 One island-hopping week in Greece

-As I stated earlier, the first three days of your tour belong to Athens.
-Of course, you are the one making the schedule, so feel free to improvise.
+As I mentioned earlier, the first three days of your tour are dedicated to Athens.
+Of course, you are the one making the schedule, so feel free to make adjustments as needed.
 In this itinerary, I will try to give you an idea of the Greek islands you could visit.
-Remember that 3-4 days are not enough for proper island hopping.
-Therefore, you can indeed get a glimpse of the Greek islands.
-If you are more interested in the islands, I have written a lengthy guide to visiting the Greek islands for three weeks on a budget.
-But here, I will mainly deal with adding a few wonderful days to your seven-day Greek itinerary.
+Keep in mind that 3-4 days are insufficient for proper island hopping.

 The Greek islands to consider